What Is Sleep Apnea?

 Sleep apnea is a common sleep disorder.
 Patients with sleep apnea will stop breathing throughout the night.
 While you might only stop breathing for a second or two, this is incredibly dangerous and is a major health hazard.
 Three types of sleep apnea are present in patients with the diagnosis:

 - Obstructive sleep apnea is the most common type.
-This form of sleep apnea occurs when your throat muscles relax during sleep and you briefly stop breathing.
+This form occurs when your throat muscles relax during sleep and you briefly stop breathing.

 - Central sleep apnea happens if your brain is not properly communicating with your muscles.

-- Complex sleep apnea syndrome is the rarest of the three and happens when a patient is dealing with both other forms of sleep apnea (obstructive and central).
+- Complex sleep apnea syndrome is the rarest of the three and happens when a patient is dealing with both other forms (obstructive and central).

-The first reason why many patients visit the doctor with sleep apnea concerns is that they are getting enough sleep but still not feeling rested.
+The first reason why many patients visit a dentist with sleep apnea concerns is that they are getting enough sleep but still not feeling rested.
 Some of the other signs that you might notice include:

 - Snoring loudly or louder than you used to in the past